Area and volume as emergent phenomena from entangled qubits: Conclusions

 \section{Conclusions}

-In this paper, the area of a $2D$ parallelogram was obtained from an entangled $4$-qubit state.
-In addition, the vector area of a $3D$ parallelogram was derived from three entangled $6$-qubit states.
-Moreover, the volume of the $3D$ parallelepiped was gotten from an entangled $9$-qubit state.\\
+In this paper, the area of a $2D$ parallelogram is obtained from an entangled $4$-qubit state.
+In addition, the vector area of a $3D$ parallelogram is derived from three entangled 6-qubit states.
+Moreover, the volume of a $3D$ parallelepiped is obtained from an entangled $9$-qubit state.
+Additionally, the corresponding quantum circuits for these entangled states were provided in Qiskit code.\\